Mennonite Central Committee British Columbia

 Results and Impact

-Charity Intelligence highlights these key results.
-They may not be a complete representation of Mennonite Central Committee B.C.'s results.
-Charity Intelligence has not assessed impact on MCC BC.
-This shows as n/r, meaning not rated.
+While Charity Intelligence highlights these key results, this may not be a complete representation of Mennonite Central Committee British Columbia’s results and impact.

 My anchor